microsoft/PowerPlatformConnectors/certified-connectors/Zuva DocAI/README.md

 - `Get Field List`: Return a list of all available fields (both built-in and custom).

+### Normalization

+Normalize a string of text to a standard format.

+- `Normalize Dates`: Convert dates found in text to an integer representation (e.g. year/month/day).

 ## Obtaining Credentials

 Zuva DocAI has multiple regional servers.
 You will need to create an API token for the